hbroek/reken/documentation/developer-guide/chapter-7.md

 }
 ```

-- **Dynamic Text and Content**: Use `data-text` and `data-html` attributes to update the text or HTML content of elements in real-time.
+- **Dynamic Text and Content**: Use `data-text` and `data-html` attributes to update the element's text or HTML content real-time.

-We start by creating a simple card, displaying the name, department and location of an employee.
+We start by creating a simple card displaying the name, department, and location of an employee.

 ```html
   <article>